by Alan R Wilson

 The Anita Histories

-Humanity, is clawing itself back from the times of Blight, Chaos and Contagion 1500 years before.
-The society is a medieval level collection of Lords and their domains loosely held together under the sway of a cult/religion, the ‘Servants of the Bear’ (SoB), which credits itself for saving humanity.
-They work to eradicate ‘the taint’, a hangover from the old times.
-The book(s) follow the development/self discovery of Anita, the last of a noble family whose castle was sacked by the SoB because they were dabbling in forbidden knowledge.
+Humanity is clawing itself back from the times of Blight, Chaos and Contagion ~1500 years before.
+Society is at a medieval level with a collection of Lords and their domains loosely held together under the sway of a cult/religion, the ‘Servants of the Bear’ (SoB), which credits itself for saving humanity from destruction.
+The SoB work to eradicate ‘the taint’, a hangover from the old times.
+The books follow the development/self discovery of Anita, the last of a noble family whose castle was sacked by the SoB because they were dabbling in forbidden knowledge.

 The target audience is young adult and up.